 Click here to see how I chalk painted the front porch bench.

-Click here to see front porch milk cans project.
+Click here to see the front porch milk cans project.

 Click here to see how I sewed slipcovers for the front porch pillows.